The Similarities and Differences Between Spanish and Filipino

 Differences between Spanish and Filipino

-I would also like to emphasize that not all the time Spanish and Filipino are the same.
+I would also like to emphasize that Spanish and Filipino are not always the same.
 Despite the fact that there are some words that have the same spelling both in Spanish and Filipino, contextually, the meaning is different.
 One example of this is the word “encanto.”
 In Spanish, it means “enchanted” or “charm” (which is positive).
 Whereas, in Filipino, encanto (or spelled as “engkanto”) means mythical creatures which live in a separate world of humans (this is somewhat of a negative connotation).

 Another word is the word “seguro.”
 In Spanish, it means “sure,” whereas in Filipino, “seguro” means “I’m not sure” or “maybe.”

 There are loads of similarities and differences between the Spanish and Filipino languages.
-Both are interesting and worth learning.
+Both are interesting and worth learning with Filipino and Spanish tutors online.
 One thing is for sure—this is evidence of how colonization affects the language.